Essen Health Care Selected by CMS (Centers for Medicare & Medicaid Services) to Test Medicare Dementia Care Model

 Guiding an Improved Dementia Experience (GUIDE) Model Aims to Increase Care Coordination and Support for Caregivers

 BRONX, N.Y., Jan.
-27, 2025 /PRNewswire/ -- Essen Health Care is proud to announce its selection by the Centers for Medicare & Medicaid Services (CMS) to participate in the groundbreaking Guiding an Improved Dementia Experience (GUIDE) Model, a new Medicare alternative payment model.
+27, 2025 /PRNewswire-HISPANIC PR WIRE/ -- Essen Health Care is proud to announce its selection by the Centers for Medicare & Medicaid Services (CMS) to participate in the groundbreaking Guiding an Improved Dementia Experience (GUIDE) Model, a new Medicare alternative payment model.
 This initiative is designed to enhance care coordination and provide crucial support to people living with dementia and their caregivers.

 Under the GUIDE Model, Essen Health Care joins nearly 400 participants nationwide in developing Dementia Care Programs (DCPs) aimed at improving access to essential services and support, including respite care.
 This model empowers caregivers and strengthens the ability of those with dementia to remain in their homes and communities.